-\ Supported by the National Key Program for S&T Researh and Development (2016YFA0400400); IHEP Innovation Grant (XXXXXX); the Chinese Academy of Science Special Grant for Large Scientific Project (XXXXXX); the National Natural Science Foundation of China(11675202), the Hundred Talent Programs of Chinese Academy of Science (Y3515540U1); the National 1000 Talents Program of China (XXXXXX), Fermi Research Alliance, LLC (DE-AC02-07CH11359)
+^{} Supported by the National Key Program for S&T Researh and Development (2016YFA0400400); CAS Center for Excellence in Particle Physics; Yifang Wangs Science Studio of the Ten Thousand Talents Project; the CAS/SAFEA International Partnership Program for Creative Research Teams (H751S018S5); IHEP Innovation Grant (Y4545170Y2); Key Research Program of Frontier Sciences, CAS (XQYZDY-SSW-SLH002); Chinese Academy of Science Special Grant for Large Scientific Project (113111KYSB20170005); the National Natural Science Foundation of China(11675202); the Hundred Talent Programs of Chinese Academy of Science (Y3515540U1); the National 1000 Talents Program of China; Fermi Research Alliance, LLC (DE-AC02-07CH11359)

-Higgs factories.
-The CEPC is an $e^+e^-$ circular collider proposed by China.
+next step beyond the LHC, with its main goal as the precise measurement of the properties and probing potential new physics associated with the Higgs boson.
+The Circular Electron Positron Collider (CEPC) is one of such proposed Higgs factories.
+The CEPC is an e^+e^- circular collider proposed by China.
 Located in a tunnel of approximately 100 km in circumference, it will operate at a center-of-mass energy of 240 GeV as the Higgs factory.
 In this paper, we present the first estimates on the precision of Higgs property measurements achievable at the CEPC.